edwinwebb/reactman/README.md

 ========
 Large teams codebases should look like a single person wrote them.
 Reactman is here to help and up your productivity.
-Reactman is a simple little fella who will take templates for your react components then move them about.
+Reactman is a simple little fella who will take templates for your react components, populate them via the command line then move them into your codebase.

 Reactman away!